17th of February 2005 in Stockholm, Sweden.

 Metal Rules: Like some bonus live songs for the record or something like that??

 Robbie Crane: Well, we’ve been offered to do a few live records, like “Here’s the money, record them and go.”
 So we’ve been offered to do live records and all this crazy shit… live DVDs, I mean a lot of money, there’s a lot of money in it, and we’ve been smart enough not to do it.
 It’s not even something that half of us are interested in.
 It’s one thing to go out and tour for Steven and do covers for him, but are we profiting from it, a little bit, not a tremendous amount of money, let’s be realistic here, but it’s enough for Steven to go out and have fun and do his thing.
-So, that’s why we wanted to do an EP, again, so that we had something for ourselves as well.
+So, that’s why we wanted to do an EP again to have something for ourselves as well.
 The same thing could be said about Ratt.
-I’ve recorded two records with Ratt [Collage in ’97 and Ratt in ’99], and are we playing Ratt cover songs, yeah.
+I’ve recorded two records with Ratt [Collage in ’97 and Ratt in ’99], and are we playing Ratt cover songs?
+Yeah.

 Metal Rules: OK, about the songwriting process, it seems it was Keri who wrote most of the songs for the first EP.
 How about in the future?